 “Clocks” is one of the prime topics one should study to solve the questions appearing in the public sector entrance exams.
-It is a significant part of logical reasoning, which not only involves the in-depth logical analysis but also involves a detailed level of calculation to solve the questions in the right manner.
+It is a significant part of logical reasoning, which not only involves an in-depth logical analysis but also pertains to a detailed level of calculation to solve the questions in the right manner.

 To know more about bank exams, check at the linked article.

-Every year, Clocks form an integral part of the question paper of the following list of Govt. exams that:
+Every year, Clocks form an integral part of the question paper of the following list of Govt. exams that include: